 On December 21, 2017, the Board of Directors of the Company reauthorized its repurchase program of up to 2,100,000 shares of its common stock through December 31, 2019.
 The previous reauthorization announced on February 25, 2016 of the Company's repurchase program of up to 2,050,000 shares of its common stock expired on December 31, 2017.
-The original authorization expired on December 31, 2015.
-Purchases made pursuant to the program will be made in the open market, in privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rules 10b5-1 and 10b-18 of the Securities and Exchange Commission.
+Purchases made pursuant to the program will be made in the open market, in privately negotiated transactions, or pursuant to any trading plan that may be adopted in accordance with Rules 10b5-1 and 10b-18 of the Securities and Exchange Act of 1934, as amended.
 The authorization does not obligate the Company to acquire any particular amount of common shares and the program may be suspended or discontinued at the Company's discretion without prior notice.
 The timing, manner, price and amount of any repurchases will be determined by the Company in its discretion and will be subject to economic and market conditions, stock price, applicable legal requirements and other factors.
-The Company has repurchased 125,722 shares of common stock pursuant to the authorization as of December 31, 2017.
-The repurchased stock was not retired and will be accounted for as treasury stock.
+For the years ended December 31, 2018 and December 31, 2017, the Company repurchased 177,700 and 125,722 shares, respectively, of common stock accounted for as treasury stock pursuant to the authorization.
+In September 2018, the Company re-issued all 303,422 shares in treasury stock as part of its secondary public offering.

-(2) Included 2,052 shares and 2,335 shares of restricted stock attributed to dividends on restricted stock under the Director Deferred Fee Plan for the years ended December 31, 2017 and December 31, 2016, respectively.
+(2) Includes 2,620 shares and 2,052 shares of restricted stock attributed to dividends on restricted stock under the Director Deferred Fee Plan for the years ended December 31, 2018 and December 31, 2017, respectively.